chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 .. warning::
     Make sure to create a directory named ``Output`` in the same directory you are calling the solver from.
-Otherwise, the solver will be unable to generate the results files and will hang.
+Otherwise, the solver will be unable to generate the results files and will break.

 The ``multiphysics`` subsection enables to turn on `(true)` and off `(false)` the physics of interest.
 Here ``VOF`` and